Minié ball: Designs

 The Minié ball is a cylindro-conoidal bullet with grease-filled cannelures on its exterior and a cone-shaped hollow in its base.
 Minié designed the bullet with a small iron plug, and lead skirting that would expand under the pressure of gunpowder deflagration causing the bullet to obturate, and grip the rifling grooves.
 This maximized muzzle velocity by creating a good bullet-to-bore seal with minimal pressure loss.

 A precursor to the Minié ball was created in the 1830s by French Army captains Montgomery and Henri-Gustave Delvigne.
 Their design was made to allow rapid muzzle loading of rifles, an innovation that brought about the widespread use of the rifle rather than the smoothbore musket as a mass battlefield weapon.
 Delvigne had invented a ball that could expand upon ramming to fit the grooves of a rifle in 1826.
 The cylindro-conoidal ball design had been proposed in 1832 by Captain John Norton, but had not been adopted.

 Captain James H. Burton, an armorer at the Harpers Ferry Armory, developed a major improvement on Minié's design when he added a deep conical cavity at the base of the ball, which more efficiently filled up with gas and expanded the bullet's skirt upon firing.
 A higher percentage of the explosive force went toward forward projectile motion and lesser percentage toward fitting into the rifling.
-Burton's modified Minie ball had decreased mass and increased speed, resulting in increased energy and better range, as well as a cheaper bullet, which was used in the Crimean War and then the American Civil War.
+Burton's modified Minie ball had decreased mass and increased speed, resulting in increased energy and better range, as well as a cheaper bullet, which was used in the Crimean War, and then the American Civil War.
 Burton's version of the ball weighed 1.14 ounces.

+The Wilkinson bullet is a compression-style projectile designed by Henry Wilkinson in the late 1840s, intended to expand into rifle grooves upon firing rather than relying on gas expansion or soft lead flow.
+Although Wilkinson submitted his design to British trials for the 1853 Enfield rifle, it was rejected due to flaws such as nipping cartridge paper; however, a similar compression design by Josef Ritter von Lorenz was adopted by the Austro-Hungarian army.
+After passing trials, Great Britain eventually adopted own original caliber Pritchett ball mainly for the Enfield rifle.

+The Imperal Russian military in 19th century, however, faced significant deficiencies in armament.
+While they had initiated the transition to rifled musket, their standard-issue firearm remained the M1845 percussion musket and other units issued Lüttich-made copies of the Brunswick rifle, complemented by pre-1856 rifled muskets that utilized bullets derived from the Minié design.
+The Russian variant was known as "Peter's Ball" and alternatively as the "Timmerhans Ball," likely named after key figures involved in its development or introduction into Russian service.